jbfink/dhfims2012/preso/02about_me/01_slide.md

 ## Digital Scholarship Librarian ##
 ## McMaster University ##

 .notes Go a little deeper on the bio for this.
 Indulge your inner JT, just a wee tad.
 Contextual stuff.
 Mention SJSU if you have to.
 Unix sysadmin before librarianship, note the beard.
+Note that this talk might be somewhat different than the prior DH talks because you are not much of an academic.

 !SLIDE
 ## @adr ##